 Statewide Spatial Averages

-Data from the Delaware Environmental Observing System (DEOS) shows that temperatures were above normal across a majority of the State, with the largest positive anomalies across northern Sussex County, DE and Chester County, PA (Figure 3).
-Total liquid precipitation was generally above normal across the entire State during February (Figure 4).
+Data from the Delaware Environmental Observing System (DEOS) shows that temperatures were above normal across the entire State, with departures reaching over 9.0°F in many locations (Figure 3).
+Total liquid precipitation was significantly below normal across the State, with most departures between one and two inches (Figure 4).

 - February 2023 – Continued Very Warm with Below Normal Precipitation Across Delaware (2023)

 - February 2022 – Warm and Dry Conditions Return to Delaware (2022)